mcastromendivil/mcastromendivil/README.md

 - 👋 Hi, I’m @mcastromendivil (Marisol)
-- 👀 I’m interested in so many things...I´m a graphic designer with unfinished college studies in Service Management, but I think I haven't found that thing that I´m passinonate for.
+- 👀 I’m interested in so many things...I´m a graphic designer, specialized in branding and web design.
-- 🌱 I’m currently learning Javasript, Jquery...
+- 🌱 I’m currently learning Javasript and digital marketing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me through my email mcastromendivil@gmail.com

 <!---
 mcastromendivil/mcastromendivil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.